 Spending quiet time with God doesn’t have to be complicated, it’s actually quite simple—and doing so will transform you, in simply the best ways.

 These signs were handmade by my friend Lacey, who just launched her hand-lettering business, Grace Laced Lettering.
 I love that they are beautiful reminders of what matters most, and of the truth that we are LOVED and CHOSEN by God.
 To celebrate, we are giving away the beautiful "I'd Rather Have Jesus" sign below.
-Click the image to enter!
+UPDATE: Giveaway closed—click the image to see the winner!

 And, one for me to keep. 😉